ishoman/adidas-clone/README.md

 ## Description

-_Styled and created using only HTML and CSS, this is a clone of a page on adidas.com meant practice applying grid and flexbox._
+_Styled and created using only HTML and CSS.
+The prompt for this project was to clone a webpage that incorporates a grid layout.
+I chose the adidas page for a pair of basketball shoes and cloned it using Flexbox and CSS Grid.
+It was a fun experience after working with these layouts for a week.
+I couldn't clone it exactly as Adidas uses all custom fonts, so I chose a standard front from their font stack._

 ## Adidas Page